-Discover the similarities and differences between a Bachelor of Architecture (BArch) and a Bachelor of Science (BS) in Architecture programs.
+Discover the similarities and differences between Bachelor of Architecture (BArch) and Bachelor of Science (BS) in Architecture programs.
 Weigh curriculum requirements and career options to decide which program type is right for you.

 How Do I Choose Between a BArch and a BS in Architecture?

 A Bachelor of Architecture (BArch) program is a professional degree program that generally takes five years to complete.
-Provided its curriculum is approved by the National Architectural Accrediting Board (NAAB), a BArch program should prepare graduates to become licensed architects.
+Provided its curriculum is approved by the National Architectural Accrediting Board (NAAB), a BArch program prepares graduates to become licensed architects.

 A Bachelor of Science (BS) in Architecture program, on the other hand, is not a professional degree program.
 It prepares students to earn licensure only after continuing their education.
 For example, graduates of a BS in Architecture program who want to become professional architects should enroll in a Master of Architecture or similar graduate program.
 Bachelor's degree program graduates can also begin careers in architecture-related fields such as interior design or landscape architecture.

-BArch and BS programs include similar introductory coursework that covers such topics as architectural design, building materials and construction methods.
+BArch and BS programs include similar introductory coursework that examines architectural design, building materials and construction methods.
 Schools offering both program types often allow, if not require, all students to start out in the BS track, which could be of interest to applicants undecided about which degree to pursue.
 Once the first two years of coursework have been completed, they can either remain in the BS course of study or apply to the professional BArch program.